Gingle Wang: Early life and education

 Gingle Wang was born on February 7, 1998, in Beitou District, Taipei, Taiwan.
 Raised in a single-mother household, she is close to her mother while having little recollection of her father.
-In 2009, Gingle entered Taipei Municipal Tian-Mu Junior High School but went to Flintridge Sacred Heart Academy in the United States the following year.
+In 2009, Wang entered Taipei Municipal Tian-Mu Junior High School but went to Flintridge Sacred Heart Academy in the United States the following year.

-In 2013, Gingle published her debut novel Bale Love under the pen name Jun Jun at age 15.
+In 2013, Wang published her debut novel Bale Love under the pen name Jun Jun at age 15.
 When she studied alone in the U.S., writing helped her deal with her hardships.
-Additionally, she hoped her mother could recover from her divorce through her novel, which featured a protagonist who was a divorced woman much like Gingle's mother.
-Two years later she wrote Cockroach Philosophy, her second novel In 2016, she returned to Taiwan from the United States and was admitted to Temple University, Japan Campus in 2017, where she majored in political science.
+Additionally, she hoped her mother could recover from her divorce through her novel, which featured a protagonist who was a divorced woman much like Wang's mother.
+Two years later she wrote Cockroach Philosophy, her second novel.
+In 2016, she returned to Taiwan from the United States and was admitted to Temple University, Japan Campus in 2017, where she majored in political science.

 Acting career

 Early career

 Wang's acting debut was the 2017 romance film All Because of Love.
 Her casting in this role was partially attributed to the attention she gained after appearing on a YouTube channel featuring recordings of passengers singing KTV in the backseat of a taxi in 2015 at age 17.

-In 2018 she was cast as the female lead of the film The Outsiders, based on the 2004 TV series of the same name.
+In 2018, she was cast as the female lead of the film The Outsiders, based on the 2004 TV series of the same name.
 She also made an appearance as the lead female in Possession.

 Her 2018 portrayal in episodes 5 and 6 of the TV series On Children was nominated for the Best Supporting Actress in a Miniseries or TV Film at the 54th Golden Bell Awards.
-Gingle was deeply invested in her role as Molly Lin and felt that she resonated on a personal level with the character.
+Wang was deeply invested in her role as Molly Lin and felt that she resonated on a personal level with the character.